ddryden/nagios4jira/README.md

 jira-python >= 0.12

 Tested on:
-* OS: Ubuntu 12.04, Debian Wheezy
+* OS: Ubuntu 14.04, Debian Wheezy
-* Jira v5.2.9
+* Jira v6.3.8
-* Nagios 3.2.3
+* Nagios 3.4

 Usage
 =====

-define nagios command
++ Define nagios command in your nagios configuration like so:

     define command{
       command_name    create-jira-issue